nonuser888/Your_Secrets_are_Your_Secrets/README.md

-# YourSecret — Secure AI Chat
+# # Breeze — Secure AI Chat for your secrets

 A secure tool for talking to an AI agent so that **user secrets are not leaked**.
 Flow: